VascoSch92/awesome_python_math_packages/README.md

 ---

-The document is subdivised in the following sections:
+The document is subdivided in the following sections:

 - [Algebra](#algebra)
 - [Analysis](#analysis)